 Staked tokens are committed to a specific validator for a time; this is known as the lock-up period.
 Once staked, your tokens are locked up and illiquid.
 They remain locked up until this period ends, at which point you can unstake your tokens and use them as normal.

 If you hold tokens on proof-of-stake blockchains, and you don’t intend to withdraw them in the near future, then you should consider staking.
-You can earn interest on your staked tokens.
+You can receive interest on your staked tokens.
 Plus, by staking to a healthy validator you contribute to the overall network's health and success.

 There are 2 main methods of staking on most proof-of-stake networks; Running a Validator and Delegating to a Validator.